-Students take basic courses during the first two years and follow a selected area of concentration during the junior and senior years.
+Students follow a selected area of concentration depending on their area of interest and future career goals.
 Within each area of concentration, students select approved and free electives.
-Students interested in choosing an approved minor can take the suggested courses for the minor as part of approved and free electives.
-See the listing of College of Agriculture minors for details.
+Students interested in choosing an approved minor can take the suggested courses for the minor as part of their electives.

-Graduates of the animal, dairy, and poultry sciences curriculum find career opportunities in a variety of production enterprises and animal-related agribusinesses, such as commercial livestock, dairy, and poultry enterprises; feed, pharmaceutical, and supply companies; commodity processing and food product industries; and various state and federal agencies including the cooperative extension service.
-Students selecting the science-directed electives are prepared to enter graduate school.
+Graduates of the animal sciences curriculum find career opportunities in a variety of production enterprises and animal-related agribusinesses, such as commercial livestock, dairy, and poultry enterprises; feed, pharmaceutical, and supply companies; commodity processing and food product industries; and various state and federal agencies including the cooperative extension service.
+Students selecting the science-directed electives are prepared to enter graduate school or professional school.